ree-ma-thakur/Routing-Rendering-Next/README.md

 - It intercepts the internal navigation request.
 - We can mae IR using (path-to-interceoter-route)same-name-as-of-intercepter-route Eg: (.)image
 - Interceptor folder will be available in layouts also, as in @modal

+# Route Groups

+- Every route group has their own layout